EdwinVW/pitstop/README.md

    Because this will start everything in the foreground, you will see all the logging being emitted from the different components.
 You will probably see a couple of *Unable to connect to bla, retrying in 5 sec.* messages in there.
 This is expected and not a problem.
 This is Polly doing its work to make sure that failures that occur when calling a component that is still starting up are handled gracefully.

-   The first time the service are started, the necessary databases are automatically created by the different services.
+   The first time the services are started, the necessary databases are automatically created.
 You could check this by connecting to the SQL Server using SSMS (server *localhost*) and looking at the different databases:

    ![](img/ssms-databases.png)